TREC 2025 DRAGUN Track Guidelines #

 }

-Above is an example of one JSONL object, a line from the final JSONL run file, with the following fields:
+Above is an example line from the final JSONL run file, with the following fields:

-• metadata: Metadata for this run, should be the same across lines (topics).
+: Metadata for this run.
+It should be the same across all 30 lines (topics).team_id

-• use_starter_kit: 1 or 0 to indicate whether the run is based on the starter kit or not.
+: Set to 1 if the run is based on the starter kit, or 0 if not.responses

 Schedule #